HomeDocumentation

 To update your knowledge base with fresh content:

-- Single page: Click the re-crawl button next to any crawled page
+• Single page: Click the refresh button next to any crawled page

-- Entire website: Use the re-crawl button for the whole domain
+• Entire website: Use the refresh-all button for the whole domain

 Re-crawls update the content and refresh the "last crawled" timestamp.
 You'll receive a notification when complete.
 You can also cancel a re-crawl in progress.